-Wildlife conservation is the primary reason for our involvement in wildlife photography.
-As such, we place the welfare and value of our subjects above the value of any photograph of them.
-This philosophy is embodied in our Wildlife FIRST rules of conduct that guide our actions during all our photo tours.
+Wildlife conservation is the primary reason for my involvement in wildlife photography.
+As such, I place the welfare and value of our subjects above the value of any photograph of them.
+This philosophy is embodied in my Wildlife FIRST rules of conduct that guide our actions during all my photo tours.
 These four simple ethical rules state that:

-- 1. We engage in PASSIVE wildlife photography only.
-This means we strive to capture images of wildlife behaving as naturally as possible and without the use of "set-ups", contrivances, or any actions that could guide the subjects toward desirable settings and/or backdrops or elicit specific "poses". - 2.
-We do nothing intentional to alter or influence the behaviour of our subject(s) for the purposes of photography.
-This means we do not engage in any form of luring or baiting (or any other form of food supplementation).
-Additionally, we will not use any form of sound to alter the behaviour of the subject for the purpose of photography (including using predator and/or prey calls, vocal clicking, or making any other sound to encourage the subject to look at us).
+1. Ethical wildlife photographers should engage in passive wildlife photography only.
+This means striving to capture images of wildlife behaving as naturally as possible and without the photographer taking any actions to guide the subject(s) toward desirable settings and/ or backdrops or elicit specific "poses".

-3. We always allow the wildlife subject - regardless of the species - to determine the distance it is comfortable with between itself and us.
-This principle not only serves to reduce the stress on the subject, but it also allows photographers to capture the subject behaving in a more natural, and often more interesting, fashion.
+- 2. Ethical wildlife photographers should do nothing intentional to alter or influence the behaviour of their subjects for the purpose of photography.
+This includes not intentionally influencing their distribution in space or their behaviour.
+This translates into not engaging in any form of luring or baiting (or any other form of food supplementation).
+Additionally, it extends to not using any sound to alter the behaviour of the subject for the purpose of photography, including using predator and/or prey calls, song or vocalization playbacks, vocal clicking, or making any other sound to cause the subject to alter its ongoing behaviour and look at the photographer. - 3.
+While conforming to and working within any legal guidelines determining minimum allowable approach distances, ethical wildlife photographers should allow the wildlife subject regardless of the species - to determine the subject-to-photographer distance it is comfortable with.
+This principle serves to reduce stress on the subject and also allows the capture of photographs of the subject behaving in a more natural, and often more interesting, fashion.

-Natural Art Images

-4. We strive to always consider both the individual and collective effects our photographic activities can have on our subjects.
-This includes being aware of the total time spent with the subjects.
-This means we will often break contact and withdraw from the subject, especially if there is any indication that our presence is impacting on the subject's behavioural routine (including activities such as feeding, resting and/ or sleeping, caring for its offspring, etc.).
-This consideration is always important and may become even MORE important if multiple photographers or groups of photographers are working with the same subject.
+4. Ethical wildlife photographers always consider both their individual and the overall collective effects photographic activities can have on the subject(s).
+This includes being aware of your total time spent with the wildlife subject(s) and, whenever possible, the total time spent with the subject by all photographers utilizing the subject.
+In practice this means the photographer may have to withdraw from the subject and cease photographic efforts of it, especially if there is any indication that his or her presence is impacting on the subject's behavioural routine (including activities such as feeding, resting and/or sleeping, caring for its offspring, etc.).
+This consideration is always important and may become even MORE important if multiple photographers or groups of photographers are simultaneously or sequentially sharing the same subject(s).

-Those participating in our photo tours are expected to conform to these rules of photographer conduct.
+All photographers participating in my photo tours are expected to conform to these ethical rules.

-All images in this trip brochure and the Natural Art Images website seminars@naturalart.ca

-(www.naturalart.ca) were captured following these Wildlife FIRST rules of photographer conduct.
+All images in this trip compendium and the Natural Art Images website (www.naturalart.ca) were captured following these Wildlife FIRST rules of photographer conduct.